5 Things You Can Do Right Now to Help Immigrants

 “Certainly, we need immigration reform,” says Bishop Bambera.
 “Write your members of Congress and let your voice be heard!
 We have the right to do that, thank God, in this country.”

-There are many websites that can help you identify and contact your elected officials, from your mayor to the president.
+There are many websites that can help you identify and contact your elected officials, from your mayor to the President.
+Justice for Immigrants was organized by the Catholic bishops of the U.S. to help people advocate and take action when legislation and policies are being debated by our elected leaders.

-“Above all, simply recognize the richness of our world, our Church, and our society with new immigrants in our midst and treat them with the respect that we all deserve as children of God,” Bishop Bambera invites us to do.
+“Above all, simply recognize the richness of our world, our Church, and our society with new immigrants in our midst and treat them with the respect that we all deserve as children of God,” Bishop Bambera says.
 “That goes a long way in making a difference in our world for good.”

 Change starts in the hearts of people who care.

-If you’re feeling inspired to be generous, Sister Norma’s group does have a GoFundMe page where people can contribute to the development of the humanitarian respite center.
+If you’re feeling inspired to be generous, Sister Norma’s group does have a GoFundMe page where people can contribute to the development of a humanitarian respite center.
 Donating to the campaign supports the work of thousands of volunteers at the border.
+To have an even more immediate impact, check out their Amazon wish list and have needed goods shipped directly there.

 Every little bit counts as we work to build a better world.
-As Bishop Bambera reminded us, “there’s a lot of things that we can do where we are.”
-Whether you’re ready to go to the border, work in your communities, call your elected officials, or simply donate to a great cause, at Grotto we are confident that each one of us can make an impact in the world.
+As Bishop Bambera reminds us, “There’s a lot of things that we can do where we are.”